ubc-dsci320-2024w2/project-team_fabfour/report/Milestone 3 Report.md

 - Channels:
     - _Horizontal_: Smoothed density of respondents (stacked center)
     - _Vertical_: Age
-    - _Color_: Severity Level (Low, Medium, High); change in saturation
+    - _Colour_: Severity Level (Low, Medium, High); change in saturation
     - _Column_: Faceting by Level
 Justification: The area mark was chosen for its ability to show density smoothly, and it was preferred over a boxplot due to its ability to represent bimodal data and display trends more clearly [Source](https://clauswilke.com/dataviz/boxplots-violins.html).
 Faceting by level allows for direct comparison of age distributions across severity categories without interference or crowding.
 Overlapping violins (one per level) would be visually messy and difficult to interpret.
 Colour saturation is used over hue to correctly encode the ordinal variable.

 **Interactions and Interactivity**
-The visualization introduces a dropdown selector for the mental health condition (e.g., Anxiety, Depression, etc.).
+The visualization introduces a dropdown menu for the mental health condition (e.g., Anxiety, Depression, etc.).
 Upon selection:
 - The violin plots dynamically update to show the age distributions for that condition across severity levels.
 - Tooltips allow for value lookup, offering precise information about the estimated age and density at any point along the violin.